CTA campaigns – Each campaign tool, their priority levels and best practices

 On all ConvertFlow plans, you can launch CTAs as "standalone CTAs" from each CTA's launch page.

-However, while on ConvertFlow's Business plan, you'll have access to the advanced campaign manager called broadcasts.
+However, while on ConvertFlow's Team plan or higher, you'll have access to the advanced campaign manager called broadcasts.

 This means you'll have 2 campaign types, each with a different use case and priority level.
 Standalone CTA campaigns and broadcast campaigns.